djslzx/hamt-rs/README.md

 Andrew Thai, David Lee, Peter Zhao

 ## Overview
-Implement a Ctrie, a concurrent data structure, in Rust.
+Implement a Hamt, a trie data structure, in Rust.
-A Ctrie is a concurrent hash array mapped trie (HAMT); HAMTs are often used in functional programming languages (e.g. Clojure, Haskell).
+A HAMT is a hash array mapped trie; HAMTs are often used in functional programming languages (e.g. Clojure, Haskell).

 ## Project Goals
 - Learn Rust, a modern systems programming language.